 And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.

-So we went back to the house to pack up, have a final meal with Andreas, pick up Anne and say goodbye to Catherine.
+So we went back to the house to pack up, have a final meal with Andreas, pick up Anne, and say goodbyes to Catherine.
 We gave our hugs to Catherine, and I will never forget the look in her eyes as we pulled out.
 Never.
 This is where I left a portion of my heart.
 This woman who had stage 4 cancer had tears in her eyes.
 How could we leave her?
 She had just lost her husband a few months prior to the same disease, and now the storm.
 I wanted Mike to turn the car around and leave me there.
 I would have gotten home eventually.
 Tears threatened to pour down, but I knew if I let them come they would not stop.
-I had to continue to trust that is God had taken care of us, He would take care of her.
-Andreas lives across the street too, and would check in on her as he had been already.
+I had to continue to trust that if God had taken care of us, He would take care of her.
+Andreas lives across the street too and would check in on her as he had been already.